 They may have become encroached by Cairo’s urban sprawl, but the Great Pyramid and its crouching guardian the battered Sphinx still have the power to astound.
-Take a tour and stay on till dusk to see Egypt’s ancient monuments bathed in colour during the sound and light show.
+Take a tour and stay on till dusk to see Egypt’s ancient monuments bathed in color during the sound and light show.

 See all hotels in Giza

 Cambodia’s 12th-century Angkor Wat temple is an awe-inspiring mix of massive scale and delicate details.
 Platformed galleries lined with bas-relief sculptures of dancers and warriors lead to the 12th-century Hindu temple’s inner sanctum of five spires.
 Visit at sunrise or sunset to see them reflected in the temple’s moat.

 The mountain-top “lost city of the Incas” in Peru was hidden for centuries by jungle and clouds, and its history remains shrouded in mystery.
 The 15th-century collection of terraces, gardens and temples is best visited at dawn from hotels in Aguas Calientes, a shuttle bus ride from the ruins.

 With its ancient streets lined with well-preserved houses, shops and temples, Pompeii is one of the most popular archaeological destinations in the world.
 Frescoes and mosaics surround the tranquil gardens of Roman villas, and poignant plaster casts underscore the tragedy of Vesuvius’ eruption in AD79.

 The 1,000-year-old Hindu temples of Khajuraho are known more for their amorous sculptural details than their spires and gardens.
 Astounding visitors with their detail and erotic frankness, the temples’ friezes of passionately entwined couples celebrate the sanctity of life.
 Hire an audio guide to learn the symbolism behind the sculptures’ gymnastic poses and unorthodox couplings.